boyinsea/ErosWeb/documentation.md

 # ErosWeb How-To

 ## Physically Connecting the ET-312
-The ET-312 power unit connects to a RS-232 serial port on a computer via the "Link" port, using a special cable.
+The ET-312 power unit connects to a computer via the "Link" port on the ET-312, a RS-232 serial port on the computer, and a special cable.

 #### Getting an RS-232 Serial Port
 RS-232 hardware is relatively rare on modern computers, so a USB-to-serial adapter can be useful.
 [Amazon has a wide selection](https://www.amazon.com/s?k=usb-to-serial); be sure to choose a product that is compatible with your operating system.